Bertella: Taxonomy

+Etymology

+Bertella, the genus name, suffixes the affectionate diminutive ella onto Bert, this is in honour of the Danish ichthyologist Erik Bertelsen for his contributions to the study of ceratioid anglerfishes.
+The specific name, idiomorpha, combines idios, meaning "distinct" or "unusual", with morpha, meaning "form" or "shape", an allusion to the unique singular head of the hyomandibular bone.

 Description

-Like other oneirodids, B. idiomorpha is a small, globular-bodied fish with a large head and jaws, and a bioluminescent lure (esca) on a stalk (illicium) attached to the head.
+Bertella, like other oneirodids, is a small, globular-bodied fish with a large head and jaws, and a bioluminescent lure (esca) on a stalk (illicium) attached to the head.
 The skin is scaleless and covers the base of the caudal fin.
 There are numerous small, rounded, darkly pigmented papillae on the head, body, and tail, associated with the lateral line system.
 The fish is dark brown to black in color, except for the clear tips of the papillae and the end of the esca.
 The jaws are filled with slender, straight teeth.
 The females measure up to 8.4 cm in length.
 Only one male is known, an 11-mm specimen attached to a 77-mm female.
 B. idiomorpha is unique amongst the oneirodids in having a hyomandibular bone (the bone that attaches the lower jaw to the cranium) with a single head.
 In its family, B. idiomorpha most resembles the genus Dolopichthys, differing in having a wider and deeper skull, shorter and fewer jaw teeth, and in details of the mandibular spines and the esca.